Care Guide

 Step 4: Polish Lightly If Needed (But Skip the Wax)

 For fingerprints and smudges, a dry microfiber cloth handles most marks without any liquid at all.
-Italian 2K polyurethane has a naturally low-maintenance surface.
 If you want to use something lightly, a barely-damp microfiber with mild soap works.
-Avoid waxes, oils, and silicone-based polishes — they can build up on the 2K surface over time, affecting sheen and creating a residue layer that traps dirt faster.
+Avoid waxes, oils, and silicone-based polishes — they can build up on the finished surface over time, affecting sheen and creating a residue layer that traps dirt faster.

-Step 5: Inspect Annually and Know What Is Covered
+Step 5: Inspect Annually and Ask for the Written Terms

 Cabinet Maintenance Questions — Answered Straight

-What cleaners are safe on my Italian 2K polyurethane cabinets?
+What cleaners are safe on my 2K polyurethane cabinets?

 Mild dish soap and warm water on a soft microfiber cloth.
 Dry immediately after wiping — no soaking, no standing water on the surface.
 Avoid abrasives, ammonia-based cleaners, bleach, vinegar, and anything labeled degreaser or multi-surface cleaner with active chemical ingredients.
-Italian 2K polyurethane is chemically resistant under normal conditions, but prolonged exposure to harsh chemicals can affect sheen over time.
+Prolonged exposure to harsh chemicals can affect sheen over time.
+Ask to review the exact product and its current technical data sheet for the manufacturer's cleaning guidance.

 How do I handle hardware without messing up the finish?